 The Humble Toilet, A Place of Great Thinking

-Over the years, many people have contributed to the design of the camode.
+Over the years, many people have contributed to the design of the camode as we know it today.
 One person who made a significant contribution, along with his name, was none other than Thomas Crapper who invented the floating ball cock, the thing that automatically fills the cistern with water.
 His name was emblazoned across the cast iron tank which, back in the day, was higher up the wall, pretty much at face level.
 Apparently, American service men stationed in England during WW 1 coined the phrase “‘I’m going to the crapper”.
 Born in Thorne, Yorkshire, UK in 1836 Crapper founded Thomas Crapper and Co, the company that owned the worlds first bathroom showroom in King’s Road, London until 1966.

 Now the more I travel, and the more the earth is populated, the more I appreciate the need to dispose of ourselves properly.
 It is possible that a lot of people might never give any consideration to where their crap goes after they flush, but they should.
 Maybe the origin of the water used to flush said crap is another important consideration, unless you are using a filthy pit latrine like many people in various locations around the world.
 Perhaps the next time you assume the position, you can give a thought to the millions of people who don’t have the use of a suitable facility.

-I should also add that every one of these fine specimens featured in this article was personally used by yours truly.
+PS: I should also add that every one of these fine specimens featured in this article was personally used by yours truly.

 Feel free to list other names for the toilet, in your language, or tell of your most memorable experience on one.